bjin/mpv-prescalers/README.md

 4. `cscale` will still be used to correct minor offset.

-`ravu-ar` (under [`antiring/` directory](https://github.com/bjin/mpv-prescalers/tree/master/antiring)) is a experimental implementation of RAVU that utilize smooth functions to combat [ringing artifacts](https://en.wikipedia.org/wiki/Ringing_artifacts).
+`ravu-ar` (under [`antiring/` directory](https://github.com/bjin/mpv-prescalers/tree/master/antiring)) is an experimental implementation of RAVU that utilize smooth functions to combat [ringing artifacts](https://en.wikipedia.org/wiki/Ringing_artifacts).
 It uses an additional kernel for this purpose, so it will be slower. `ravu-ar2` is more aggressive on anti-ringing (compare to `ravu-ar1`), with more loss of details.